pedrus16/adonys-cra/README.md

-# adonys-cra
+# Adony Extranet

-Internal tool for Adonys
+Internal tools for Adonys and its clients.

+`
+npm install
+`